EL246/package_tree/README.md

 ## Running the tests

 To run the tests simply run the following commands in the project directory.
 Maven should be [installed](https://maven.apache.org/download.cgi) for this to work.
+JUnit and PowerMock testing frameworks were used for this project.

 ````
 mvn clean